 | Fall (Sep-Nov) | 70-85°F | Hurricane season, humidity drops |

 Best months: November through April offers near-perfect weather for golf, beach days, and outdoor dining.
-Naples' position on the Gulf coast provides cooling breezes that moderate summer heat compared to inland Florida.
-Summers are hot and humid with reliable afternoon thunderstorms that typically clear by evening.
+Naples' position on the Gulf coast provides cooling sea breezes that moderate summer heat compared to inland Florida cities like Lehigh Acres or Immokalee.
+Summers are hot and humid with reliable afternoon thunderstorms that typically clear by evening, leaving behind spectacular Gulf sunsets.

 Cost of Living in Naples for Retirees

-Naples is more expensive than the Florida average, but retirees often find the tax savings offset higher housing costs.
+Naples is more expensive than the Florida average, but retirees relocating from high-cost states often find the tax savings offset higher housing costs.
+In 2026, Collier County's median home price sits around $575,000—well above the Florida median of roughly $400,000—but the absence of state income tax makes a significant difference for retirees with pensions and investment income.

 | Housing Type | Price Range | Monthly HOA |